Biden says during news conference he's going to 'complete the job' despite calls to bow out

 Sanders said he has been publicly critical of the campaign, and said Biden needs to talk more about the future and his plans for the country.
 “As we come closer to Election Day, the choices are very clear," he said.

-__ Associated Press writers Michael Balsamo, Colleen Long, Mary Clare Jalonick, Kevin Freking, Farnoush Amiri and Linley Sanders contributed to this report.
+__ Associated Press writers Michael Balsamo, Mary Clare Jalonick, Kevin Freking, Farnoush Amiri and Linley Sanders contributed to this report.

 Credit: AP